trifork/cheetah-lib-shared-dotnet/README.md

 Writing integration tests has the following requirements:
 - The test function must contain 'Integration' in its name (usually as a suffix)
 - The test function must set-up its own data and tear it down afterwards
-- Integration tests for ElasticSearch require an ES instance running on port 9200
+- Integration tests for OpenSearch require an OS instance running on port 9200

 ## Naming Strategies